mfeckie/ember-cli-local-storage-wrapper/README.md

 Available options

-{ttl: timeInSeconds} -> Sets an expiry period for the key, which you can use later to decide if it needs a refresh
+{ttl: timeInMilliseconds} -> Sets an expiry period for the key, which you can use later to decide if it needs a refresh

 `getItem(key)`